 [3 MIN READ]

-Notice those words used by the Posh Club attendees: loneliness … worries … feeling down.
-They express common feelings many seniors are facing right now in our own country.
-Especially during the holidays.
 A recent AARP survey found that 30% of adults report having felt lonely during the holiday season sometime in the past five years.
 It makes sense.
-After all, the holidays may be reminders of loved ones who have passed away, the challenges of getting to family events or the struggle to buy gifts on a fixed income.
+After all, the holidays may be reminders of loved ones who have passed away, the challenges of getting to family events, or the struggle to buy gifts on a fixed income.

 But let’s bring some hope to the holidays.
 There are a variety of ways to combat loneliness, and here are just a few:

 - Do something for others.
 Helping people in need can boost your own holiday spirit.
-Volunteer at a homeless shelter or contribute a small gift to a local organization for a needy family.
+Volunteer at a homeless shelter or contribute a small gift to a local organization for a family in need.
 Tough times don’t take a holiday.
-Now is a great chance to work with a disaster-relief organization, offer to help an area school with holiday events or serve at the local animal shelter.
+Now is a great chance to work with a disaster-relief organization, offer to help an area school with holiday events, or serve at the local animal shelter.

 - Cherish the past.
 It’s a good thing to remember the good times.
 Entertain younger family members with stories about your holidays as a child.
 Unpack and put up decorations that hold special memories.
 Take time to look at family photos and start a journal of the amazing memories you have.
 Then there’s always the holiday movies and music you can turn to for lifting your spirits.
 You may find that instead of making you feel lonelier, sweet memories can be good company.

 - Keep in touch.
 Make technology your pal during the holidays and don’t allow distance to put a damper on reaching out to family and friends.
-Skype or Facetime are great outlets that allow you to see and talk with loved ones.
+During COVID-19, people have gotten creative to stay in touch with loved ones and it’s a trend we can continue even as the world returns to normal.
+Zoom, Skype, or Facetime are great outlets that allow you to see and talk with loved ones.
 Of course, there’s always a place for good old phone calls.
 If you’re struggling to find someone you can speak with on a regular basis, try the Friendship Line.
 This is a “warm” line you can call for emotional support during the holidays or any time of year.

-Take a page from this social club’s book and get your own party started.
-Celebrate the New Year by inviting family, friends and friends-of-friends to your home or a community room.
+- Create new social traditions.
+Celebrate the New Year by inviting family, friends, and friends-of-friends to your home or a community room.
 Make it a potluck to minimize your prep work and cost.
 Dress up in your fanciest bling.
 Play your favorite oldie-but-goodie songs.
 And dance the night away!
 Not only will you build up your own social network, you’ll help others who may also be facing a lonely holiday season.

 Find a doctor